arestivo/slides/markdown/javascript.md

 ```

 * In fact, **.then** and **.catch** handlers always return *promises*.
-* If the code inside them does not, the result is wrapped in an automatically fulfilled *promise*.
+* If the code inside them returns something else, the result is wrapped in an automatically fulfilled *promise*.
 * This simplifies *promise chaining*.

 ---